giellatekno/oahpa/sms/00_readme.txt

-This directory contains material relevant to Oahpa!-nuõrti.
-The dictionary database (in /src) is imported from a "common" dictionary database called (~/sms2X).
+This directory contains material relevant to Oahpa!-nuõrti (smsoahpa).
+The lexical data is taken from a dictionary database called sms2X in ~/words/dicts.

 Documentation for smsoahpa at http://victorio.uit.no/cgi-bin/wiki/index.php/Smsoahpa (to be written)